-Regulation (EC) no. 761/2001 introduced the European Eco-Management and Audit Scheme (“EMAS”), which represents the official recognition at EU level for the achievement of excellence in environmental management and the communication plan put in place voluntarily.
+Regulation (UE) no. 1505/2017 introduced the European Eco-Management and Audit Scheme (“EMAS”), which represents the official recognition at EU level for the achievement of excellence in environmental management and the communication plan put in place voluntarily.

 Under the EMAS Regulation, the Company is required to: